We are selecting offers for you

 Elena Gallegos Open Space

-The terrain is a proper nature spot.
-You'll find coyote scat on the path, hear the squeak of a roadrunner, and catch the scent of ponderosa pine.
-Several picnic areas and panoramic overlooks are strategically placed for a quick break or a full-blown siesta.
+This is proper terrain.
+Coyote scat dots the path.
+A roadrunner squeaks in the brush, and the air carries the sharp, clean scent of ponderosa pine.
+Strategically placed picnic areas and overlooks offer a quick break or a full-blown siesta.

-The routes range from casual strolls to leg-burning climbs, so no one gets left behind.
-It’s the city's go-to for a quick nature fix without the long drive.
-Folks head there to decompress, get some air, and maybe catch a killer sunset over the mesa.
+Routes vary wildly, from casual strolls to leg-burning climbs.
+That’s why it’s the city’s go-to for a nature fix—no long drive required.
+People come to decompress, to get some air.
+To maybe catch a sunset that bleeds color across the mesa.

 ❓FAQ❓